June 19, 2017

 3) An agenda full of meetings

-Meetings to organize, meetings to decide, meeting to set up more meetings… Almost half of employees consider them lost time.
+Meetings to organize, meetings to decide, meeting to set up more meetings… Almost half of the employees consider them lost time.
 Make sure your meetings are brief, concise and on point.

-4) Mr Facebook and his friends
+4) Mr. Facebook and his friends

 Ok, this one is actually your fault.
 Don’t get me wrong: I love social media, I think they’re an awesome tool to stay connected with brands and friends.
 But impulsive social browsing is a big no-no when you have work to do.
 No wonder Facebook is one of the top blocked sites in companies!